openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.ebrains.eu/vocab/>
    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/magnocellularPartOfRedNucleus
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Magnocellular part of red nucleus' is a gray matter of midbrain.
-It is part of the red nucleus.
+   :definition: Is a gray matter of midbrain.
+Is part of the red nucleus. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002936) ('is_a' and 'relationship')]
-   :description: Caudal region of the red nucleus located in the midbrain, containing mostly large cell bodies.
+   :description: The magnocellular red nucleus (RNm) is located in the rostral midbrain and is involved in motor coordination.
+Together with the parvocellular red nucleus, it makes up the red nucleus. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002936)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0106474
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002936#magnocellular-part-of-red-nucleus-1
    :name: magnocellular part of red nucleus